Work Place Toolkit

 - Even better: request a Cascade instructor host a bike class at your workplace for new bike commuters!

-- Fill a table with your colleagues and friends for the Group Health Bike Everywhere Breakfast April 25.
+- Fill a table with your colleagues and friends for the Kaiser Permanente Bike Everywhere Breakfast May 7.

 - Promote the May 1-31 Washington Bikes Bike Everywhere Challenge to your employees using sample recruitment email below.
 Registration for the Challenge opens April 1.